reyjoako/reyjoako/README.md

 INTERESTING STUFF:
 -Why is pot Illegal (racism) https://www.britannica.com/story/why-is-marijuana-illegal-in-the-us#:~:text=He%20believed%20that%20smoking%20pot,illegal%20across%20the%20United%20States.

+-List of all the types of BIAS https://catalogofbias.org/biases/

 FITNESS:

 -Work out plan for 12 weeks.
 I love it because it changes from week to week and its pretty well explained.